 Let’s be honest, the goal of zero waste is to send absolutely nothing to landfills, eliminating 100% of your trash is a hard task.

-Additionally, the true goal behind zero waste to landfill is to encourage others to appreciate goods and eradicate the throwaway culture.
-But more importantly, this will push industries to redesign their products and packaging to reduce waste!
+Additionally, the true goal behind zero waste to landfills is to encourage others to appreciate goods and eradicate the throwaway culture.
+More importantly, these zero waste changes will push industries to redesign their products and packaging to reduce waste!
 Zero waste to landfill is more than just having people changing the way they use products, but also to encourage change in the industry and how the world is for a better future.